Everything You Need to Know About Grading Vintage Baseball Cards

 After that, I decided to go it alone.

 So, how did I fare in the end?

-Both Topps were rated 3 (Very Good), which means they are worth around $600 on eBay.
+Both Topps were graded 3 (Very Good), which means they are worth approximately $600 on eBay.

-Try to keep the centering as close to 50/50 as feasible.
+Try to keep the centering as close to 50/50 as possible.

-However, I did not earn a tidy profit, as Celona did with his Clemente, but I did not suffer a financial loss either, and I had a great time.
+However, I did not make a tidy profit, as Celona did with his Clemente, but I did not suffer a financial loss either, and I had a great time.
 According to Celona, “we sell pieces of cardboard printed with cartoons for thousands of dollars.”
-‘What a wonderful nation we live in.’
+‘What a wonderful country we live in.’